suryatmodulus/cert-manager/README.md

 1. `git clone` this repo & `cd` into it as usual
 2. Run `yarn` to install top-level dependencies.
+3. Use `docker-compose up` to start a test environment
+4. Curl the API to add domains, remove them, and get their certificates
+5. (Optionally) Setup a HTTPS server to test loading the certificates

 ## Run